milliesolem/ctf-dl/README.md

 ## 💡 Examples

-> ℹ️ If the CTF platform requires authentication, provide either:
+If the CTF platform requires authentication, provide either:
-> - `--token YOUR_TOKEN`, or
+- `--token YOUR_TOKEN`, or
-> - `--username USERNAME --password PASSWORD`
+- `--username USERNAME --password PASSWORD`

 ```bash
 # Download all challenges